Mexican Gothic

 Mexican Gothic is a 2020 gothic horror novel by Mexican Canadian author Silvia Moreno-Garcia.
 It centers on a young woman investigating her cousin's claims that her husband is trying to murder her.

-The novel landed on multiple bestseller lists and Moreno-Garcia's writing has received comparisons to Daphne du Maurier and Guillermo del Toro.
+The novel landed on bestseller lists and Moreno-Garcia's writing has received comparisons to Daphne du Maurier and Guillermo del Toro.
+It also received multiple literary awards, including the Aurora Award for Best Novel, Locus Award for Best Horror Novel, British Fantasy's August Derleth Award, and other nominations.

 Synopsis

 In 1950s Mexico City, beautiful young socialite Noemí Taboada receives a letter from her cousin Catalina, begging for help.
 She firmly believes that her English husband, Virgil Doyle, intends to poison her.
 Suspecting that Virgil may be after Catalina's money, Noemí's father, Leocadio, sends her to the Doyle home, High Place, which is located in the mountains outside of a small town named El Triunfo.
 Once there, Noemí is struck by the strange and unwelcoming atmosphere of the Doyles' house and the controlling and patronising attitude of its inhabitants.
 Catalina is proclaimed to be suffering from consumption and Noemí is mostly kept away from her cousin.
 During an infrequent visit Catalina begs her to seek out a healer living in the small village near the mansion named Marta Duval and pick up medicine that could save her.
 Noemí does so, but the medicine instead causes a seizure that keeps her from freely visiting Catalina as frequently.

 As a result of the drastically decreased visits Noemí spends her time learning about the Doyle family, which also includes Florence Doyle and the frail family patriarch, Howard.
 The family has a history of incestuous marriages and deep intergenerational traumas, such as one of Howard's daughters, Ruth, killing several family members before shooting herself.
 Despite being mistreated by Florence and receiving unwanted attention from both Virgil and Howard, Noemí grows closer to one of the Doyles, Francis, who confirms her growing suspicion that the family cannot be trusted.

 When she begins to sleepwalk and experience strange dreams and visions, Noemí decides that she must leave the Doyle household, only to be told that she cannot leave.
 They reveal that Howard discovered a strain of mushroom that has a symbiotic relationship with humans.
 The Doyles use this fungus and remain at High Place, the house infused with the spores of the mushrooms, which has grown inside its walls and all around it, in order to heal themselves and prolong their lives.
 Noemí learns that Howard is hundreds of years old, and the history of his immortality is firmly footed in violent histories of colonialism, working class exploitation, and misogynist patriarchy.